FAQs

 Ear Health & Safety in HBOT

-During hyperbaric oxygen therapy, changes in pressure mean that your ears, much like when flying or diving, need to adjust or "equalise."
-Most people manage this easily with simple techniques like swallowing or yawning, but for some, it can take a little extra time or is just not possible.
+Because HBOT involves changes in pressure, your ears (just like when flying or diving) need to adjust or “equalise.”
+Most people do this easily with techniques like swallowing or yawning.
+For others, it may take longer or may not be possible.

 What should I wear and bring?